 If I’m sitting anywhere near a computer, I will find something to do besides grading.
 From reformatting the handout for the afternoon classes to reading about my friends’ weekends on Facebook, there is no end to the distraction.
-So I find a warm, sunny place to sit somewhere far away from my computer, bring along a reasonable amount of grading and a caffeinated beverage, and get to work.
+So I find a warm, sunny place somewhere far away from my computer to sit, bring along a reasonable amount of grading and a caffeinated beverage, and get to work.

 5. Keep comments to a minimum.

 I know that students learn more about their writing from teacher conferences and mini lessons, so I keep the comments on final drafts to the bare minimum.
 A note about a success and a suggestion for fixing a weakness—and that’s it.
 If I want them to learn all of the rules for commas and semicolons, I know I won’t achieve that goal by writing them on their papers anyway, so I write just a sentence or two on final drafts and often a simple check for write-to-learn assignments.

 6. Use a comment code sheet for bigger assignments.

 When writing is too complex and nuanced for quick suggestions, I write out a comment code sheet and give that to students ahead of time.
 This way, instead of writing “This topic sentence doesn’t quite state the whole idea of this paragraph,” I can write “TS7,” and when students get that paper back, they look up the comment to understand what I want them to learn.
 Even better is when I can use an online grading system to simply drag and drop a comment.